 d(1).
 Outside compensation for acts performed as trustee.
-A trustee engages in self-dealing and therefore normally violates the duty of loyalty by personally accepting from a third person any fee, commission, or other compensation for an act done by the trustee in connection with the administration of the trust.
-But see Comment c(8) on proprietary funds, and cf. Comment selfc(5) on employment.
+A trustee engages in selfdealing and therefore normally violates the duty of loyalty personally by accepting from a third person any fee, commission, or other compensation for an act done by the trustee in connection with the administration of the trust.
+But see Comment c(8) on proprietary funds, and cf. Comment c(5)on selfemployment.

-Accordingly, if the trustee sells trust property and accepts (and retains) a bonus from the purchaser for making the sale, the trustee commits a breach of trust.
-So also, if the trustee is employed by an insurance company with which the trustee insures trust property and from which the trustee receives a commission for placing the insurance, the trustee is at least accountable to the trust for the commission (cf. Comment c(5)).
-The same rule applies if a trustee's fiduciary dealings with a third party are subsequently "rewarded" (even by more-thanexpression trivial of appreciation) by the third party, and therefore the reward must be accounted for to the trust; even an informal prearrangement, practice, or expectation that the trustee would be so rewarded could render the dealings a breach of trust.
+Accordingly, if the trustee sells trust property accepts (and retains) a bonus from the purchaser making the sale, the trustee commits a breach of trust.
+So also. if the trustee employed by an insurance company with which the trustee insures trust property and from which the trustee receives a commission for placing the insurance, the trustee is at least accountable trust for the commission (cf. Comment c(5)).
+The same rule applies if trustee's fiduciary dealings with a third party are subsequently "rewarded" (even by more-than-trivial expression of appreciation) by the third party, and therefore the reward must be accounted for to the trust: informal even an prearrangement, practice, or expectation that the trustee would be so rewarded could render the dealings a breach of trust.

-If a trustee were allowed to keep any form of compensation from a third person for acts performed in the administration of the trust, a temptation would exist that would deprive the beneficiaries ofthe circumstantial assurance of independent and objective fiduciary judgment that the trust law seeks to provide (see Comment b).
+If a trustee were allowed to keep any form compensation from a third person for acts performed in the administration of the trust, a temptation would exist that would deprive the beneficiaries of circumstantial assurance of independent and objective fiduciary judgment that the trust law seeks to provide (see Comment b).